Skip to main content

 Create a new Microsoft Excel workbook and save it.
 In this example, the file is named ex-solid-edge1.xls.

-Excel Control File
+Excel Control File with cam angle value

 In Solid Edge: Select Tools > Variables.
 Select the variable named cam_angle as you created in the previous step.
 Enter the following formula into the "Formula" column: